linkml/linkml/docs/howtos/port-linkml.md

 ```

-rdflib.URIRef is used to allow for introspection to retrieve the URI of any LinkML class at rumtime:
+rdflib.URIRef is used to allow for introspection to retrieve the URI of any LinkML class at runtime:

 ```python
 from rdflib import Namespace, URIRef